BPChain/private-multichain/README.md

 There exists only one docker file however the entrypoints for the master and slave nodes are different.

-You have to specify the number of slave nodes a priori in ``masterEntry.sh`` and then scale to that number in docker compose.

 ##### How to run
 docker-compose up --build scale slavenode=15